devbisme/skidl/docs/index.md

 ```

 You might ask: "Why not just use the standard Python `assert` statement?"
-The reason is that an assertion is evaluated as soon as the `assert` statement is encountered
+The reason is that an `assert` statement is evaluated as soon as it is encountered
-and might be evaluated incorrectly if the nets or other circuit objects are not yet
+and would give incorrect results if the nets or other circuit objects are not yet
 completely defined.
 But the statement passed to the `erc_assert` function isn't evaluated until all the
 various parts have been connected and `ERC()` is called